Installation and Quick Start

-Awsume can be installed via the following command:
+Awsume can be installed via one of the following commands:

 If you're running on a unix-like system, you must have an alias setup for awsume, that may or may not look something like this: